 After considering a range of alternatives, in 2019, the board decided to apply the principles of the QCA Corporate Governance Code, interpreted in the context of a mutual company.
 The board believes that the QCA Corporate Governance Code, best meets the reporting needs of our stakeholders, having regard to the size and complexity of our business.

 On behalf of the board of directors of Dentists’ Provident Society Limited (the Board), I am pleased to make this statement which sets out the Board’s approach to corporate governance.
-The Board recognises the importance of high standards of corporate governance and considers that the Company’s success is enhanced by a strong corporate governance framework.
-As Chairman of the Board, one of my responsibilities is to ensure that this framework is maintained.
+The Board recognises the importance of high standards of corporate governance and considers that the Society’s success is enhanced by a strong corporate governance framework.
+One of the Chairman's responsibilities is to ensure that this framework is maintained.

 The remainder of this section provides an explanation of how Dentists’ Provident applies the principles of the Code.

-Further information on the Board’s corporate governance procedures can be found in the “About us” section of the website and in the Company’s Annual Report.
+Further information on the Board’s corporate governance procedures can be found in the “About us” section of the website and in the group’s Annual Report.

 Establish a strategy and business model which promote long-term value for the members